LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

     1. Why are the methods in the `Maze` class instance methods as opposed to static methods?
     1. Why is it generally advantageous to parameterize the `Maze.print` method with the output destination?
     1. What is the purpose of the `Maze.get` method, given that it is not used in `Main` or `Maze`?

+# Extra credit

+Distinguish between the way out and dead-end attempts at the end.
+In particular, represent visited cells leading to a dead end as - (minus).

 # Submission